Here are the 3 most important parts of your mindset to improve in order to become an effective leader.

-The work of leadership development involves helping one to shape their own unconscious thoughts and submerged process, thereby affecting these “seedbeds of accomplishment”.
-Part of the revolution in the sciences is the recent understanding that the brain is plastic.
+The work of leadership development involves helping one shape their unconscious thoughts and submerged process, thereby affecting these “seedbeds of accomplishment.”
+Part of the revolution in the sciences is the recent understanding that the brain is malleable (some refer to this as "plastic").
 As we learn, we develop new neural pathways in the brain.
 So, we can consciously adopt new perspectives and ways of thinking that, with practice and repetition, become unconscious competencies.

-It’s about who and how people are being, not what they do.
+A fundamental principle at work is this: It’s about who people are being, not what they do.
 Two different people can give a speech on the same topic.
 They are doing the same thing.
 One can be optimistic, open, and accepting and produce a particular affect in their audience.
 Another can be pessimistic, closed and judgmental and produce an entirely different affect in the audience.
 A practical example of this: The techniques of brainstorming are widely understood and utilized in organizations.
-However, if the members of the group are committed to the purpose, open, future focused and willing to take risks the session can be very productive.
-If however the members are committed to protecting themselves, to the status quo, and being risk averse, the process will produce little other than frustration.
+However, if the members of the group are committed to the purpose, open, future-focused and willing to take risks, the session can be very productive.
+On the flip side, if the members are committed to protecting themselves, the status quo, and being risk averse, the process will produce little other than frustration.

 Being able to conceptualize these features of a leadership is a critical step in growing our capacity to be a leader.